QED vacuum polarization in the Coulomb field of a nucleus: a method of high-order calculation: Reduction to finite integrals

 after summation over all graphs, due to QED gauge invariance.
 Thus, these subtractions for photon-photon scattering subgraphs are fictitious, but they are necessary to remove UV divergences in individual graphs.
 The same reasoning applies to potential subgraphs.

 The operator $S$ for fermion self-energy and vertexlike subgraphs preserves the Ward identity and extracts the mass part completely; unlike the standard on-shell renormalization, it does not produce IR divergences; see ~\cite{volkov_2015,volkov_method_details_2023}.
-In general, the difference introduces a wave function renormalization factor in the final result.
+In general, the difference introduces a wave function renormalization factor in the final result\footnote{This statement is an important component of the QED renormalizability proof.
+See, for example, ~\cite{collins}, its Chapter 5 ``Renormalization'', Section 5.6 ``Relation to $\mathscr{L}$''.
+A clear explanation is also given in ~\cite{bogoliubov_shirkov}.
+See also an application example of changing the subtraction point in the Section 19.9 ``Analytic Continuation and Intermediate Renormalization'' of ~\cite{bjorkendrell2}.}.
 However, in our situation, no such factor appears because there are no external fermions.

 To obtain the final result, one must sum the contributions of all graphs from Fig. \ref{fig23}, \ref{fig25}, or \ref{fig27} (except graph 1), renormalized in this way, and add the contribution of graph 1 obtained from lower-order values.
 No residual renormalization is required.